 - Better redundancy

-- Access to the latest software, since major cloud service providers are always updating their products.
+- Access to the latest software, since major service providers are always updating their products.

 Cloud Computing Disadvantages

-- Migrating your existing data or applications to the cloud may be cumbersome and expensive.
+- Migrating your existing data or applications may be cumbersome and expensive.

 - You’ll need to plan out and clarify where new and or freed up resources will be allocated once your physical servers are gone.